State Guide

 Population context

-Indiana's population of approximately 6.9 million is anchored by the Indianapolis-Carmel-Greenwood metro area, which is home to over 2.17 million people — roughly 31% of the entire state.
+Indiana's population of approximately 6.9 million is anchored by the Indianapolis-Carmel-Greenwood metro area, which holds over 2.17 million people — roughly 31 percent of the entire state.
 Marion County alone has approximately 975,000 to 982,000 residents.
 Lake County (approximately 500,000) and Allen County (approximately 392,000) are the next largest.

-The Indianapolis metro is growing steadily, adding about 26,661 residents in 2024 alone.
+The Indianapolis metro is growing steadily.
 This growth means address history in Marion County and surrounding suburban counties (Hamilton, Hendricks, Hancock) can turn over quickly for recent arrivals.
+Hamilton County in particular — containing Carmel, Fishers, and Noblesville — has been one of the fastest-growing counties in Indiana, and many Indianapolis metro searches need to extend there before being considered complete.

 Searching by name and city